Tayra walking up tree while sniffing the branch at emerald park

 • Habitat

-Tayra range throughout Central and South America, from Mexico northern Argentina, where they live in tropical and sub-tropical forests, savannahs, and plantations.
-Tayra been found to live near human developments where their diet has allowed them to adapt to being very successful in these areas.
+Tayra range throughout Central and South America, from Mexico and northern Argentina, where they live in tropical and sub-tropical forests, savannahs, and plantations.
+Tayra have been found to live near human developments where their diet has allowed them to adapt to being very successful in these areas.

 • Fun Facts